Into the Dungeon

 It was difficult to tell time in the Dungeons, but the darkness made it pointless to even look back to see how much distance he’d covered.

-If I spark at all, now is the time, he thought.
+If my mana sparks at all, now is the time, he thought.
 Light would be nice.

 It wasn’t one of the more common mana types within the Pyramid, but it was still possible.
 But, now that he thought about it, darkness was common in the Pyramid.
 And that was a very unpleasant thought.
 Was the darkness around him natural?
 Or magical?
 He had no way of knowing.

 Even knowing that another wall was there, just on the other side of the hall, Rin couldn’t tell if he’d passed any turns or doorways on the right side.
-He could only feel one rough wall.
+His wall was at least solid, comforting even.

 And then it abruptly ended.

-Rin froze, fingertips just brushing past the unceremonious end of the rough stone, every muscle seized up.
+Rin froze, fingertips just brushing past the unceremonious end of the crudely cut stone, every muscle seized up.
 His mind raced.

 The wall just…stopped.
 What could end a wall like that?
 Did that mean the floor ended too?